 It’s easy to say just do it.
-Just get started.
+Just get started on creating the things you want to create.
 The difference between doing it and not doing it is starting.

 But creatives are complicated humans so sometimes the simple answer isn’t quite enough.

 I’m solution based, so here are 10 things you can do to get started starting.
 Including shifting your perspective, which is were the true beginning really happens.

 One of the things that makes starting hard is fear.
 We imagine that in some future we will be able to start without it.
 Either we will wait and the fear will magically go away.
 Or if that doesn’t work we can address the fear, and get unafraid.